 Now back to "Smith" Middle School in Detroit.
 Of the three learning institutions she writes most about, this is the only one whose name is anonymized and whose city is not specified.
-(Although, if you're familiar enough with the Metro Detroit area and its school systems, judging from the limited details that Professor Blumberg gives about "Smith" and the time it takes for her to travel to the school from Ann Arbor, it's fairly easy to deduce that it's in Detroit.
-It could just as well be in Pontiac, but it's probably too far north given the context.)
-But maybe the less-than-specific characterization of the school is exactly the point, besides the obvious liability precautions.
-After retelling the painful wake-up call that her MSU students gave her, she then spends two chapters writing about one such school, and that school was "Smith".
-An underfunded school the likes of which exist throughout the States, and through which the poor, Black, Brown, and otherwise under-served are funneled year after year.
+However, if you're familiar enough with school systems and majority-Black cities in the Metro Detroit area, then judging from the limited details that Professor Blumberg gives about "Smith" and the time it takes for her to travel to the school from Ann Arbor, it's fairly easy to deduce that it's in Detroit.
+It could just as well be in Pontiac, but Pontiac is probably too far north given the context.
+And aside from being a liability precaution, maybe the less-than-specific characterization of the school is exactly the point.
+After retelling the painful wake-up call that her MSU students gave her, Blumberg then spends two chapters on her teaching experience at "Smith", an underfunded school the likes of which exist throughout the States, and through which poor, Black, Brown, and otherwise under-served students are funneled year after year.

 I must say that I also appreciate how, especially when discussing her volunteer activities at "Smith" and her family's relocation to Israel, Professor Blumberg is transparent about the privileges she's been afforded.
 She went to private Jewish schools her whole life until she attended universities which were also private.
 While teaching in Michigan, she and her husband owned a house in Ann Arbor.
 Similar to her own parents, she has the freedom and access to choose which state or country to live in, which learning institutions to teach at, which schools to send her children to.
 And sure, there are moments recounted in the "Smith" chapters where she obviously wasn't familiar with the culture of the school and its community, didn't always know what to do, was sometimes out of her depth (she was a visitor, after all, even if a regular one).
 But for me, what comes through consistently is that she endeavors to approach each classroom and student with respect, mindful of her own position but also seeking to do what she can to educate in a meaningful way.